sw24f/jump-start-with-git-andrewresnick1/README.md

-Assignment 1 - Getitng started with Git
+Assignment 1 - Getting started with Git